eqasim-org/synpp/README.md

 pip install synpp
 ```

-Currently, version `1.0.0` is the active release version.
+Currently, version `1.0.1` is the active release version.
 Alternatively, you can
-clone the `develop` branch of this repository to use the development version.
+clone the `develop` branch of this repository to use the development version `1.0.2-dev`.
-Install it by calling
+It can be installed by calling

 ```
 pip install .